UC San Diego

 • The deductible can be split with other departments affected by the loss.

-7. Submit your claim form and paperwork by the required deadline.
+7. Submit claim forms by the required deadline.

-• Send your claim form and paperwork to Risk Management within 45 days from claim initiation:
+• Gather all paperwork from the claims adjuster and send to Risk Management within 45 days from claim initiation:

 • Mail Code: 0925